 Dating back to a local sailing regatta held in 1837, Falmouth Week has grown into the largest sailing regatta in the south west with more than 200 yachts racing over eight days.
 There is also a lively programme of shoreside events taking place from the Moor to Events Square including the carnival, fireworks, air displays, daytime and evening entertainment bands/acts, children's activities and much more.

 Falmouth Oyster Festival celebrates the start of the oyster dredging season, the diversity and quality of Cornish Seafood and in particular, one of the last remaining traditional oyster fisheries, dredging by sail and hand punt.
-The festival is the highlight of Falmouth's Autumn calendar.
-There are seafood demonstrations with plenty of opportunity to sample amazing local produce.
-We have music, food and drink supplied by all the main Cornish Producers and a lively market showcasing all things from Cornwall.
+Daily cookery demonstrations are held during the festival by top chefs and food experts from Cornwall's hotels and restaurants, inspiring visitors to try their hand at unusual and exciting seafood combinations and indulge in the tastes of native oysters, wines, ales and local produce.

 Falmouth Beer Festival held at the Princess Pavilion is Cornwall's largest real ale festival.
 The three day festival features over 200 Real Ales, Ciders and Perrys plus local food and great live entertainment.